Curriculum Guide · Courses

 State and Local Taxation: Income & Franchise Taxes

 LL.M Course 944 (cross-listed) | 2 credit hours

 This course discusses the basic principles of state and local taxation, focusing primarily on state income and franchise taxes.
 The course provides an overview of the limitations of state taxation provided by the Due Process and Commerce Clauses of the U.S. Constitution as well as selected federal statutes that pre-empt state taxation.
 The course discusses conformity with federal tax laws and introduces the student to the state tax concepts of unitary business principle and formulary apportionment.
 In addition to corporate income and franchise tax issues, the course will discuss issues relating to passthrough entities, common planning strategies, states’ authority to challenge positions taken by taxpayers, and taxation of non-U.S. income and non-U.S. taxpayers.

 Prerequisite: Taxation I.

 DISTANCE STUDENTS REGISTER FOR CRN#: 13668.
-This course is only open on a distance basis to students enrolled in the Executive LL.M. in Taxation, the Executive LL.M. in Securities & Financial Regulation, and the MSL programs.
+This course is open to both on campus and distance students.
+However, only students enrolled in the Executive LL.M. in Taxation, the Executive LL.M. in Securities & Financial Regulation, and the MSL programs may take this course on a distance basis.
 All J.D. students and resident LL.M. students may not enroll in this course on a distance basis.